 Collective agreements constituting discriminatory wage policies with disadvantages for non-union members are forbidden by constitutional law (negative freedom of association, negative Koalitionsfreiheit, Grundgesetz Art.
 9).
 As wage gains from union membership are not internalized, there exists a free-rider problem of missing individual incentives to join a union.2 As a result, union density is considerably smaller than collective bargaining coverage.
-The design of the German wage-setting system thus offers the possibility to explicitly distinguish not only between the effects of different bargaining regimes but also between the effects of bargaining coverage and union density.
+The design of the German wage-setting system thus suggests to distinguish explicitly between the effects (i) of different bargaining regimes, (ii) of bargaining coverage both at the individual and at the firm level, and (iii) of union density in a labor market segment.
+However, in light of the free-rider problem and of the fact that collective agreements can not discriminate between members and nonmembers, it is not meaningful to estimate a wage premium for individual membership, as done in most studies for the UK or the US (Lewis 1986, Card, Lemieux, and Riddell 2003).